-Didn’t do all I planned this year – ran the 25K in Grand Rapids in early May, then discovered 2 days later that the retina in my right eye had detached – so spent 10 weeks recovering from surgery, which went perfectly – got my vision back 100%, which is the critical thing.
-Did the 1/2 marathon in Spring Lake in September, and will train for 2020.
+I didn’t do all I had planned this year.
+I ran the 25K in Grand Rapids in early May, then discovered two days later that the retina in my right eye had detached – so I spent ten weeks recovering from surgery, which went perfectly – got my vision back to 100%, which is the critical thing.
+I did the 1/2 marathon in Spring Lake in September and will train for 2020.

-The big race of the year was that I finished the Steelhead Ironman 70.3!
-1.2 mile swim, 56 mile bike, 13.1 mile run.
-Lake Michigan had a 2-3’ chop, which made for a challenging swim, and by the time I got to the run, it was effectively 90 degrees, full sun and little breeze. so finishing was an accomplishment!.
+The big race of the year was when I finished the Steelhead Ironman 70.3!
+1.2-mile swim, 56-mile bike, and 13.1-mile run.
+Lake Michigan had a 2-3’ chop, which made for a challenging swim, and by the time I got to the run, it was effectively 90 degrees, full sun, and little breeze.
+Finishing was an accomplishment!

-Finished Bear Lake Olympic Triathlon – and first in my age group! the only one in my age group, but it still counts.
+I finished the Bear Lake Olympic Triathlon first in my age group!
+The only one in my age group, but it still counts.

-Finished the 25K at the Grand Rapids River Run, 6/2018.
-I havn’t run that far in a lot of years!
+I finished the 25K at the Grand Rapids River Run, June, 2018.
+I haven’t run that far in a lot of years!

-The big race of the year – finished a 70.3 Ironman Triathlon at Michigan Titanium in Grand Rapids 08/20.
+The big race of the year – finished a 70.3 Ironman Triathlon at Michigan Titanium in Grand Rapids on 08/20/17.

-July 30, 2017.
-Did the Coast Guard City Century Tour in Grand Haven – a 100 mile bike ride, starting in Grand Haven, going north up to Muskegon, east over to Allendale, south down to Holland, and then back up to Grand Haven.
-A LONG ride – I have never ridden that far before.
-I’d done a 60 mile ride, and didn’t think it would be that different, but at about 65 miles my legs began to protest.
-Before the race, I was looking at the group of about 80-100 people, all in bike spandex, and concluded that I’m going to be at the end of the pack – and I was.
+On July 30, 2017, I did the Coast Guard City Century Tour in Grand Haven – a 100-mile bike ride, starting in Grand Haven, going north up to Muskegon, east over to Allendale, south down to Holland, and then back up to Grand Haven.
+A LONG ride – I had never ridden that far.
+I’d done a 60-mile ride and didn’t think it would be that different.
+At mile 65, my legs began to protest.
+At the beginning of the race, I looked at the group of about 80-100 people, all in bike spandex, and concluded that I was going to be at the end of the pack – and I was.
 But it was a beautiful day for a ride, sunny with a cool breeze.
-I finished in 8 hours, 15 minutes, and everyone had gone home by then!
-So I didn’t get any pictures (again).
+I finished in 8 hours and 15 minutes, and everyone had gone home by then!
+I didn’t get any pictures (again).

-I signed up for the Grand Haven Triathlon on July 9th, but it was cancelled.
-Grand Haven had a huge storm a few days before, and the bike course was unusable.
-Since I had paid for a hotel, I went to Grand Haven, swam a mile in Lake Michigan and then ran 12 miles – my own mini-triathlon.
+I signed up for the Grand Haven Triathlon on July 9, but it was canceled.
+Grand Haven had a massive storm a few days before, and the bike course was unusable.
+Since I had paid for a hotel, I went to Grand Haven, swam a mile in Lake Michigan, and then ran 12 miles – my own mini-triathlon.

-Finished the Grand Rapids Olympic Triathlon in Ada on June 11th.
-Don’t have any pictures – the triathlon is about a mile from parking, so family went shopping instead of stand in the sun, and I didn’t seem to be photogenic enough that the course photographers took any pictures of me.
-Was 3rd in my age group!
-Was a really nice swim and bike, but was in the 80’s by the time for the run.
-I kept putting ice under my hat, which helped a lot, but may explain why they didn’t take any pictures of me.
+I finished the Grand Rapids Olympic Triathlon in Ada on June 11.
+I don’t have any pictures – the triathlon is about a mile from parking, so the family went shopping instead of standing in the sun.
+I didn’t seem to be photogenic enough that the course photographers took any pictures of me.
+I was 3rd in my age group!
+It was a lovely swim and bike, but it was in the 80s by the time of the run.
+I kept putting ice under my hat, which helped a lot but may explain why they didn’t take pictures of me.

-Finished the Bear Lake Park Triathlon in Muskegon, 05/28/17 – did the Olympic Length.
+Finished the Olympic-length Bear Lake Park Triathlon in Muskegon on 05/28/17.
 That was a hard one!
-Still hadn’t recovered from the 51 mile bike ride the week before.
-Got a medal for 1st in my age group – I was the only one in my age group, but that just the small print.
+Still hadn’t recovered from the 51-mile bike ride the week before.
+Got a medal for 1st in my age group – I was the only one in my age group, but that is just the small print.

-Finishing up the Zoo de Mac, May, 2017.
-A 51 mile bike from Boyne Highlands to Mackinaw City – the first 25 miles wasn’t bad (very pretty, actually) but the remaining 26 miles were into a headwind of 15-20 MPH.
+I was finishing up the Zoo de Mac in May 2017.
+A 51-mile bike from Boyne Highlands to Mackinaw City – the first 25 miles wasn’t bad (very pretty, actually), but the remaining 26 miles were into a headwind of 15-20 MPH.

 Running in the Grand Rapids River Run, May, 2017 – a group of us ran the 10K.

-Before the start of the Grand Rapids Zombie run a 5K where we were chased by Zombies. the white strips on our pants were our ‘lives’ – if the zombies got all 3, bad.
-I lost 2 of mine – those zombies were fast!
+Before the start of the Grand Rapids Zombie run a 5K where we were chased by Zombies. the white strips on our pants were our ‘lives’ – if the zombies got all three, bad.
+I lost two of mine – those zombies were fast!